Before getting started

 Setting up a salary review campaign

-As an administrator, you have access to the "Salary review" module in Pagga Compensation when you have the "Administer salary review campaigns" permission in your role.
+As an administrator, you have access to the "Salary review" module in Lucca Compensation when you have the "Administer salary review campaigns" permission in your role.

 - the campaign title